highpingblorg/cs-apache2-bouncer/README.md

 Use with the [Crowdsec API](https://www.crowdsec.net) service to filter unwanted traffic from a website or application fronted by Apache httpd.

-When blocked, requests will return 302 Temporary Redirect to the URL specified in the CrowdsecLocation directive.
+When blocked, requests will return 302 Temporary Redirect to the fully qualified URL specified in the CrowdsecLocation directive.
 The URL is interpreted using the [expression API](https://httpd.apache.org/docs/2.4/expr.html) allowing the interpretation of variables in the request.
+If CrowdsecLocation points at a relative URL, we return an internal redirect to the specified path.

 If the CrowdsecLocation directive is not specified, we return 429 Too any Requests, as defined in